MicrosoftDocs/win32/desktop-src/direct3d10/d3dx10createasynctextureinfoprocessor.md

 ---
-description: Create a data processor to be used with a thread pump. ms.assetid: e97b6aca-1839-48ea-8dab-b96a52ec2a68
+description: D3DX10CreateAsyncTextureInfoProcessor function - Create a data processor to be used with a thread pump. ms.assetid: e97b6aca-1839-48ea-8dab-b96a52ec2a68
 title: D3DX10CreateAsyncTextureInfoProcessor function (D3DX10Tex.h)
 ms.topic: reference